West Highland Way

 "When walking the West Highland Way, this book was my bible." - Steven Smith, Amazon.co.uk

-The West Highland Way is the first and most famous of Scotland’s long-distance walks.
-It stretches for 96 miles (154 km) of superb scenery, from the outskirts of Glasgow, Scotland’s largest city, through its first National Park, along the shores of its largest loch, ending in Fort William, at the foot of Ben Nevis, Britain’s highest mountain.
+The West Highland Way is the first and most famous of Scotland’s long-distance walks, running for 96 miles (154 km) of superb scenery.
+Starting from the outskirts of Glasgow, it passes through Scotland’s first National Park, along the shores of its most beautiful loch, and ends in Fort William at the foot of Ben Nevis, Britain’s highest mountain.
 Our guidebook describes the route from Milngavie northward, including the improved lochside path north of Rowardennan and the final “extra mile” into Fort William.